wangxi83/setup4nexus/README.md

 4. use "-m [Maven Home]" to detect your maven home (opt)
 5. use "-j [JAVA Home]" to detect your java home (opt)
 6. use "-i [maven repo url]" to set a custom mave repo source (opt)
+7. use "--mvn-settings=[maven setting.xml]", "--mvn-local-repository=[your local maven repository]" (both opt)
-7. if you want to clean up , switch to the [maven module's path] use "mvn clean"
+8. if you want to clean up , switch to the [maven module's path] use "mvn clean"

 ***note that: only support &lt;packaging&gt;jar&lt;/packaging&gt; or &lt;packaging&gt;pom&lt;/packaging&gt;--and all sub-final-module is &lt;packaging&gt;jar&lt;/packaging&gt; ***